 Here:Say Storytelling and Up North Pride are coming together for the fourth time to bring live storytelling to Pride Week!

-Join us for a pop-up art experience offering a night of queer art and fresh local treats at BLK MRKT!
-Schedule to be announced.
+Join us for a pop-up art experience offering a night of queer art and fresh local treats at BLK MRKT, including a special sneak preview of select songs from Parallel 45’s HAIR.

 We're shutting down Wellington Street for a big queer Drag Night with The Little Fleet featuring a headlining performance by Peppermint, season 9 runner-up on RuPaul’s Drag Race!